-EFH for bottomfish was originally designated in Amendment 6 to the Bottomfish and Seamount Groundfish FMP (64 FR 19067, April 19, 1999), and the levels of EFH information available for American Samoa BMUS are shown in Table 33 of the American Samoa Annual SAFE Report.
+EFH for bottomfish was originally designated in Amendment 6 to the Bottomfish and Seamount Groundfish FMP (64 FR 19067, April 19, 1999), and the levels of EFH information available for American Samoa BMUS are shown in Table x.
 To analyze the potential effects of a proposed fishery management action on EFH, one must consider all designated EFH, but research examining depth and habitat requirements for most species is generally lacking (PIFSC 2021).
 The levels of information available for American Samoa BMUS did not change in 2021.